 So it’s a bit weird that it’s managed to keep its stellar rooftop restaurant and cafe relatively under wraps.
 The views are fabulous – as is the food and drink.

-It’s run by Benugo (another long-term favourite of mine) who dish up appetising meals and a ruddy good afternoon tea.
+It’s run by Benugo (another long-term favourite of ours) who dish up appetising meals and a ruddy good afternoon tea.

 While Benugo’s house blend (90% Arabica, 10% Robusta) is good – it’s not the best coffee in Oxford.
 But the views and the atmosphere more than make up for it.
 What’s more – the profits from the cafe go towards keeping the museum free – a worthwhile cause.